W2DRZ Controller Support Web

-However the incremental encoders require different settings so they have
+However the absolute and incremental encoders require different settings so they have

-their own, different dialog.
+their own, different dialogs.
 The dialog shown below is for A/D

 Another consideration is for the elevation encoder.
 If you use the inclinometer then 90 degrees is represented by just one quarter of the 360 degrees, thus you must set the calibration range as zero to 360.
 You could also use other end points as long as the total range remains at 360 degrees.
 For instance you could use -10 to 350 degrees.
 That would allow you to move the antenna to -10 degrees and still have correct readout.

 If you use a shaft encoder for elevation, you could use 1:1 gearing and set the calibrate min and max to zero and 90.
 Then the encoder will produce the same output as an absolute inclinometer, giving 0 to 90 degrees in 1/4 turn.
 It is not necessary or desirable to gear up absolute encoders to get more resolution.
 You can set the encoder to "high resolution" mode and get .01 degree accuracy.
 (In low resolution mode the accuracy is .1 (1/10) degree.)
 See the section about Absolute Encoder programming in the Detailed Settings page.

 Absolute encoders can also be reprogrammed to change their address, direction, and resolution.
 The "Absolute Encoder Programming" button in the calibration window is used to make those changes.
 Full information on absolute encoder programming is shown on the Detailed Settings page.